-4. SOEs' economic activities should be required to earn rates of return that are consistent with those obtained by competing private enterprises.
+SOEs' economic activities should be required to earn rates of return, taking into account their operational conditions that are consistent with those obtained by competing private enterprises.

 SOEs' economic activities should be expected to earn rates of return (RoR) comparable, in the long run, to those of the competing companies in like circumstances. withcomparable capital structures This does not imply that RoR should necessarily be identical in SOEs and private companies.
-The relevant metric would arguably be risk -adjusted RoR to reflect that private investors may have a different - in many cases greater - risk appetite than state-owned.
+The relevant metric would arguably be risk-adjusted RoR to reflect that private investors may have a different - in many cases greater - risk appetite than state-owned.

-Rates of return (RoR) need to be considered over a long-time span and factor in the whole life cycle of products, given that even among private companies operating in highly competitive environments_RoRs can differ considerably in the short and medium term and private companies increasingly voluntarily and often even by obligation factor in these costs as well.
-Moreover when engaging in economic activities, any equity financing provided by the state budget should be subject to a required_minimum expected RoR that is consistent with private sector companies in like circumstances.
+Rates of return (RoR) need to be considered over a long-time span and factor in the whole life cycle of products, given that even among private companies operating in highly competitive environments RoRs can differ considerably in the short and medium term and private companies increasingly voluntarily and often even by obligation factor in these costs as well.
+Moreover when engaging in economic activities, any equity financing provided by the state budget should be subject to a required minimum expected RoR that is consistent with private sector companies in like circumstances.
 A number of governments allow lower RoR to compensate for balance sheet anomalies such as temporary needs for high capital spending.
 This is not uncommon in other parts of the corporate sector and, if carefully calibrated, this does not imply a departure from practices consistent with maintaining a level playing field.
 Conversely, some governments also tend to lower RoR requirements to compensate SOEs for such public policy objectives as they are charged with.
-This is not a good practice-since-this-kind-of-objective,-as-discussed-elsewhere-in-the-Guidelines,-should-be compensated separately and be more closely should only be pursued if lowering RoR requirements is directly linked to the actual cost of attainment of the public policy objectives.
-The return target should be a reflection of the risk profile and capital structure of the SOE, in line with the guidance in I.A.
+This is not a good practice since this kind of objective, as discussed elsewhere in the Guidelines, should be compensated separately and be more closely should only be pursued if lowering RoR requirements is directly linked to the actual cost of attainment of the public policy objectives.
+The return target should be a reflection of the risk profile and capital structure of the SOE, in line with the quidance in I.A.